Michaellee955/AdvancedSoftwareEngineering/README.md

 # AdvancedSoftwareEngineering
-  This is the personal course homework repository.
+  This is the personal course homework repository for Advanced Software Engineering.
 Later work is waiting to be done.